 They’ll not only help you see more and catch more fish but will help protect your eyes from harmful UV rays.

 What you need this for: Taking the glare off the water and providing a clear view of what’s below the surface, including shad and fish!

 Everyone loves fishing pictures and loves to hold on to their memories of successful fishing trips.
 Whether you’re fishing for a big mess of “numbers” of fish or that trophy class blue catfish of a lifetime you’ll want pictures of your catch.

 In today’s digital age almost everyone has a camera with them on their cell phone.
-The iPhone has a great built in camera that is capable of taking great pictures and video and there’s no need for a an extra camera for many people.
+The iPhone has a great built-in camera that is capable of taking great pictures and video and there’s no need for an extra camera for many people.

 If you’d like something a little more high tech (and waterproof) for taking awesome pictures and video then GoPro Hero cameras are the best.

 The GoPro hero is capable of taking still photos and video and can even be set to take several still photos each second so you can capture all the action.

 You also have the option of a variety of mounts, including wearing the camera on your head, which makes for some great action still shots and video.

 I’ve got GoPro cameras mounted all around my catfish boat to capture the action when catching catfish and some of my best photos and videos come from the GoPro hero.